Jonathan2021/angular_rag/README.md

-# Modular Retrieaval Augmented Generation Web app
+# Modular Retrieval Augmented Generation Web app
 The focus here is on the backend and the storing of documents in a vector database.
 A generic front-end is available for test purpose.

+## PREREQUESITS
+Make sure you have python 3 and npm installed.

 ## Usage flow